 You will be advised in writing of the outcome of your Credit Application.
+For more details, please refer to "Credit Transfer Policy and Procedure" available on website

 RECOGNITION OF PRIOR LEARNING

 Recognition of Prior Learning (RPL) is a process where skills and knowledge that you have gained through work and life experience and other unrecognised training can be formally recognised.